 This latest cake trend is one of my favorites.
 You spread on the frosting, and scrape it off to show the edges of the cake.
 What used to be considered a badly frosted cake is now a naked cake and very stylish.
 Go figure?!

-The amount of frosting you remove is up to you, but I personally like having less frosting on my cakes.
+The amount of frosting you remove is up to you, but I personally like having less frosting on my cakes, and surprisingly, so do my kids.
 (Click here for my vanilla olive oil cake recipe)

 Doilies and Stencils

 Here’s another favorite birthday cake idea that is crazy easy.
 A cheap dollar store paper doily is a great stencil for a simple cake embellishment.
 Just lay it on top of your cake and use a small sifter to spread powdered sugar evenly over the doily covered cake.
 Once the cake is covered with powdered sugar, remove the doily and your design is revealed.